 Skip to main content

-The Functional and Restoration Ecology Lab at New Mexico State University uses a variety of approaches rooted in community and trait-based ecology to understand the dynamics of biodiversity and ecosystem change in rangelands and forests.
-We then seek to apply this understanding to management and restoration of working lands.
+The Functional and Restoration Ecology Lab at New Mexico State University uses a variety of approaches rooted in community and trait-based ecology to understand the dynamics of biodiversity and ecosystem change in rangelands.
+We then seek to apply this understanding to management, conservation, and restoration of working landscapes.
 Key questions we aim to answer include:

 1. How do drivers of global change (e.g., drought, invasive species) alter plant communities and ecosystems?

-2. Which functional traits drive plant establishment, survival, and persistence accross diverse environmetal gradients (e.g., climate, soil type)?
+2. Which functional traits drive plant establishment, survival, and persistence in varied conditions (e.g., climate, soil type)?

-3. How can we manage abiotic (e.g., soil microtopogrphy) and biotic (e.g., grazing) conditions to promote biodiversity and ecosystem function in working landscapes?
+3. How can we best guide management and restororation to promote biodiversity, ecosystem function, and the delivery of sustained ecosystem services in working landscapes?